KrrishKapoor/Customer-Churn-Prediction-ML-Business-Analysis/README.md

 ## 🚀 Final Takeaway

-This project demonstrates how **machine learning + business insights** can combine to drive actionable, measurable improvements in customer retention.
+This analysis demonstrates how **machine-learning techniques aligned with business context** can produce actionable retention strategies.
+The work showcases:

 It showcases my ability to:
-- Build and tune predictive models
+- Robust model development and tuning
-- Engineer features based on business logic
+- Business-driven feature engineering
-- Interpret model outputs into actionable recommendations
+- Clear translation of model outputs into strategic recommendations
-- Apply both manual and AutoML workflows for robust results
+- Validation through both manual and AutoML workflows

-This is the kind of real-world, business-facing analysis I am passionate about bringing into a finance or analytics role.
+Such an approach provides a repeatable blueprint for data-informed customer-retention initiatives in financial services and beyond.

 ---